 Gustav O. Brohough’s map of the Half Breed Tract, showing Washaba and Goodhue counties’ portions

 As already noted, the scrip handed out to mixed-blood Sioux was exchangeable for land claims both inside the Sioux Half Breed Tract – which land reverted to the public domain with the July 17, 1854 act – or elsewhere in Minnesota and the United States.

 As it happened, during the two dozen years between 1830, when the 4th Treaty of Prairie du Chien was inked, and 1854, when the scrip act passed into law, more than a few white settlers had taken lands and made their residence in the Half Breed Tract’s rich farmlands.
-Then, in 1857 and thereafter, Sioux half-breed scrip filtered into the hands of land speculators who in turn sold it to prospective settlers wishing to secure lands for themselves.
+(This influx occurred especially from 1851 onward.)
+Then, from 1857 forward, Sioux half-breed scrip filtered into the hands of land speculators who in turn sold it to prospective settlers wishing to secure lands for themselves.
 Some of these prospective settlers sought land claims within the Half Breed Tract.
-Thus did conflicts arise between these prospective settlers and the actual settlers already there.
+Some original scripees also sought to locate land in the Tract.
+Thus did conflicts arise between prospective settlers and the actual settlers already there.
 Continue reading

 The federal act exchanging the Half Breed Tract for grants of scrip to eligible mixed-blood Sioux passed into law on July 17, 1854.
 Yet, many months would pass before actual scrip certificates were distributed to eligible recipients.
 A survey had to be undertaken of both the Half Breed Tract’s land area and the list of potential mixed-blood eligibles.
 “A year passed while the survey was in progress,” wrote Folwell (1922, p.
 483), “and nearly another while the commissioners appointed for the purpose were making up a roll of the half-breeds entitled to participate in the distribution of the scrip.”